 And, with the exception of one role over a decade ago, he hasn’t.
 At most, he attends the odd sci-fi convention, the article reports, but that’s as far as he goes.

 It’s hard not to have some sympathy with Lloyd.
-He was the centrepoint of a massively criticised film, and took a lot of flack as a consequence of that.
+He was the centerpoint of a massively criticized film, and took a lot of flack as a consequence of that.
 But can you blame him?
 Not really.
 He wasn’t even in his teens, and to hear him talk about how his school life became a “living hell” as a result of the film seems really quite sad.